paulo-raca/BlobFS/README.md

 On linux world, this is often achieved by SquashFS, but it is maybe too complex for a microcontroller environment.

 Hence BlobFS is born: You whole filesystem can be stored as a blob in a local variable, and a simple library can provides the usual filesystem APIs.
 It only supports files and directories, and

 Format
 ======

 Inode Entry:
-- flags: IS_DIR / IS_FILE, IS_GZIPED
+- flags: IS_DIR / IS_FILE, DEFLATE
-- length: number of bytes for files, number of entries for directories
+- length: number of bytes for files (Uncompressed), number of entries for directories
 - pointer: Pointer to file contents, or to directory contents

 Directory contents: